Alfresco/docs-alfresco/process-services/latest/develop/dev-ext.md

 ---
-title: Developing for Process Services
+title: Developing extensions for Process Services
 ---

 This guide describes how to develop extensions and customize Process Services.